MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 # Audit log

-Audit logging in {{ ydb-short-name }} provides a security-focused record of who performed an action, when it happened, and whether the action succeeded.
-Unlike diagnostic logs that capture implementation details for troubleshooting, the audit log is designed to preserve accountability information for security monitoring, compliance verification, and incident investigations.
+Audit logging in {{ ydb-short-name }} creates a security-focused record of who performed an action, when it happened, and whether the action succeeded.
+Unlike diagnostic logs that capture implementation details for troubleshooting, the audit log preserves accountability information for security monitoring, compliance verification, and incident investigations.
 It records both successful and rejected operations that may affect access, configuration, or data exposure across the cluster.

-Audit events are emitted by dedicated [event sources](#event-sources-overview) inside {{ ydb-short-name }} services.
+Dedicated [event sources](#event-sources-overview) inside {{ ydb-short-name }} services emit audit events.
 The cluster-wide [`audit_config`](#audit-log-configuration) section defines how these events are serialized and where they are delivered.
-By configuring this section you select stream destinations (file, Unified Agent, or `stderr`), enable additional sources, and fine-tune the *log classes* (request groups described in [Log classes](#log-classes)).
+By configuring this section, you select stream destinations (file, Unified Agent, or `stderr`), enable additional sources, and fine-tune the *log classes* (request groups described in [Log classes](#log-classes)).

-Use this page to learn the audit logging concepts, review the available event sources, and configure the stream so it matches your observability requirements.
+Use this page to learn the audit logging concepts, review the available event sources, and configure the stream so that it matches your observability requirements.

 ## Key concepts {#audit-log-concepts}